Bethlehem Shipbuilding Corporation (BethShip)

 Numerous contractors were hired to install asbestos-containing products, such as cement, insulation, and blocks.

-One company, in particular, McCormick Asbestos Company, not only supplied large amounts of asbestos-containing products but also sent its own employees and contractors to install the products.
+One company, in particular, McCormick Asbestos Company, not only supplied large amounts of asbestos-containing products but also sent its employees and contractors to install them.

 McCormick Asbestos Company is one of the many asbestos manufacturers that faced many asbestos-related lawsuits after people began developing fatal illnesses, including asbestos-related lung cancer and malignant mesothelioma.